OfW launched: Aug 2018 Members: 4284

 Harare (Khayeitsha) branch volunteers questioning their ward councillor, Anele Gabuza, about what he's doing to bring more work to the area, 12 Nov 2019

 As a movement our goals are to increase the number of jobs in South Africa and the alleviation of the experience of being unemployed, including better treatment by employers and recruiters.
-South Africa has one of the highest rates of unemployment in the world and yet the voices of the unemployed are almost never heard in sites of planning like the Jobs Summit and Nedlac.
+South Africa has one of the highest rates of unemployment in the world and yet the voices of the unemployed are very seldom heard in sites of planning like the Jobs Summit and Nedlac.

 Read more